ccswbs/UoGd7-Training/general.md

 * Used for options, titles,

 `Constant Width`
-* For things you the user will see and read on the screen.
+* For things the user will see and read on the screen.

 # What is Drupal?